 Murdock, who signed with the NFL's Tennessee Titans last year, never responded to Ward's reply sent four hours later: "Hi O.J.
 Thanks for those kind words.
 Are you recovered from the Achilles and back in camp with the (Titans)?"

-Murdock, 25, never played a game in the NFL because he had been sidelined with an injury since signing as an undrafted player a year ago.
+Murdock, a wide receiver known for his blazing speed, never played a game in the NFL because he had been sidelined with an Achilles tendon injury since signing as an undrafted player a year ago.